 7.3.
 The Portal Administrator has the right to unilaterally amend any ads added by Users to the Portal, incl. ad photos to DIRECTLY FROM OWNER Auctions, and make editorial corrections in the ad in order to improve its readability.

 7.4.
 The Portal Administrator has the right to add to the Portal third-party ads, incl. ads published by the Land Board.

 7.5.
 Information (incl. personal data) obtained by the Portal Administrator from Clients and the Auctioneer through their use of the Portal, or which is otherwise gathered about Clients as a result of their use of the Portal, shall be used by the Portal Administrator solely for the running and development of the Portal.
 Neither Clients nor the Auctioneer have the right to charge remuneration for providing such information.
 The Auctioneer and the Administrator shall process personal data in line with the legislation governing protection of personal data.

 7.7.
 The Portal Administrator retains the right to suspend an Auction (incl. a DIRECTLY FROM OWNER Auction) at any time, if the same is caused by any technological faults.
-After having remedied the faults the Portal Administrator shall resume the auction process extending, when appropriate, the extending period of the suspended Auction (incl. a DIRECTLY FROM OWNER Auction) by the period of time set by the Portal Administrator.
+After having remedied the faults the Portal Administrator shall resume the auction process extending, when appropriate, the term of the suspended Auction (incl. a DIRECTLY FROM OWNER Auction) by a period of time set by the Portal Administrator.
 Notwithstanding the above, the Portal Administrator shall assume no liability for any interruption, suspension of the Portal or any services provided via the same, or their becoming otherwise unavailable.

-8. Protest Resolution Procedure
+- 8. Objections and Complaints Resolution Procedure

 8.2.1. the name and address of the lodging party;